EatSumRice/BuffBobasDancingDrone/README.md

 If the user draws a special shape: it will correspond to a flip or special curvy dance move.
 If the user draws something nonidentifiable: it will be classified as a line.

-To create the neural network, I had to:
+To create the neural network, I plan to:
 1. Get data of circles, triangles, lines, and squares from the internet (Shapes: https://www.kaggle.com/datasets/cactus3/basicshapes/code, Lines: I created my own...)
     - Problem: When creating my own Lines, I needed to account for the fact that the pictures I got from the online dataset were